Green Street (HOOLIGANS) | 2005

-With the big away game at Manchester United looming, Pete and Matt meet up with the other lads at the carpark behind King’s Cross Station, though once inside the station it has become Paddington Station.
+With the big away game at Manchester United looming, Pete and Matt meet up with the other lads at the carpark behind King’s Cross Station, though once inside the station it becomes Paddington Station.
 Don’t follow their example, by the way.
 Trains to Manchester depart from Euston.

 On the journey north, they get a warning that there’s a welcoming committee waiting for them.
 Quick thinking Bovver hits the emergency stop button and they pile off the train at ‘Macclesfield, Cheshire’, commandeering a van for the final stretch of the journey.
 The charming little countryside stop is not in the north of England at all, but is Westbury Station, about 85 miles west of London in Wiltshire.